List of elections in 2020

 The following elections were scheduled to occur in 2020.
 The International Foundation for Electoral Systems maintains a comprehensive list of upcoming elections on its E-Guide Platform.
 The National Democratic Institute also maintains a calendar of elections around the world in the countries in which the organization works.

-This list contains the dates and nature of different federal and state elections in each country.
+This list contains the dates and nature of different national, regional and municipal elections in each country.